-There are three motorized battery switches in the battery switch panel near the batteries.
+There are three motorized battery switches and two emergency battery parallel switches in the battery switch panel located in the helm storage compartment.
 The battery switches can be activated or deactivated remotely by labeled switches in the DC panel, wirelessly using the key FOB remote or manually by rotating the knob on each switch.
+The parallel switches can be activated by Parallel switches located on the DC panel and helm switch panel.

 The house battery is charged by the accessory charge circuit on the engines whenever they are operating.
 The engine batteries are dedicated to starting and operating the engines.
 They are charged by the engines whenever they are operating.
-The engine and house batteries are also charged by the optional battery charger when plugged into shore power, if your boat is equipped with the battery charger option.
+The engine and house batteries are also charged by the battery charger when plugged into shore power.